cucumber-ltd/share-primus/README.md

 [Primus](https://github.com/primus/primus) bindings for [ShareJS](https://github.com/share/ShareJS).

-This lets you use ShareJS with WebSockets, BrowserChannel, SockJS or any other streaming library supported by Primus.
+Share-Primus is a client (browser side) extension to ShareJS that lets you use ShareJS with WebSockets, BrowserChannel, SockJS or any other streaming library supported by Primus.

 Primus also has several useful plugins such as [Substream](https://github.com/primus/substream), which makes it possible to use the same connection as a transport for several logical streams.